nginx-architects/nginx-se-challenge/README.md

 ## Build and run the demo environment

+Provided the Prerequisites have been met before running the stpes below, this is a **working** environment.

 ### Build the demo

 In this demo we will have a one NGINX Plus ADC/load balancer (`nginx-plus`) and two NGINX OSS webserver (`nginx1` and `nginx2`)